Stable many-body resonances in open quantum systems: Open quantum system dynamics

-Let us consider the four site Bose-Hubbard lattice initialized in the state $\ket{\psi_0}=\ket{1111}$.
+Let us consider the four-site Bose-Hubbard lattice initialized in the state $\ket{\psi_0}=\ket{1111}$.
 In this case, there are $\mathcal{M}=\sum_{N=0}^4D_{N,4}=625$ accessible configurations.
-As in the three-site Bose-Hubbard lattice, in figure \ref{Fig4} we plot the distribution of populations of each configuration $|c_{l}(t)|^2$ for the fractional case $\Omega=U/2$.
-The upper panel shows the system dynamics considering a closed system, whereas the lower panel an open system scenario.
-In both cases, we see that the system populate the same configurations.
-Therefore, we conclude that, for finite lattice sites, the slowing down characteristic of the fractional resonance is a stable phenomenon under noisy dynamics.
+As in the three-site Bose-Hubbard lattice, in Fig.~\ref{Fig8}, we plot the distribution of populations of each configuration $|c_{l}(t)|^2$ for the fractional case $\Omega_2=U/2$.
+The upper panel shows the system dynamics considering a closed system, whereas the lower panel is an open system scenario.
+In both cases, we see that the system populates the same configurations.
+Therefore, we conclude that, for finite lattice sites, and for short times up to $t=20~T_2$ (t=80 $\mu$s), the slowing down characteristic of the fractional resonance is a stable phenomenon under noisy dynamics.
+We emphasize that due to resource consumption of the Rung-Kutta algorithm and our limited computational resources, and our current computational resources, we can only simulate up to $t=20~T_2$ for a lattice of $L=4$ sites.